 7. String of Nickels (Dischidia nummularia)

 Many different types of hanging succulents are pretty easy to care for because they do not require watering as often as other hanging plants.
-In answer to "What are my choices," you can see plenty of choices to be had if you want to grow hanging succulents around your home and garden.
+In answer to "What are my choices?" you can see plenty of options for growing hanging succulents around your home and garden.

 Source: gardeningknowhow.com